arses-ui/agenticFlashcard/README.md

 ```
 In `run_app.py`, you can modify the `test_youtube_url` and `user_choice` variables to control the application's input.

-## Output
-The script outputs submission.csv, which can be uploaded directly to Kaggle for evaluation.

 ```bash

 # In your_project/run_app.py